Team Filthy: Major League Wrestling (2017–2021)

+As a member of 5150, Danny Limelight would wear a Team Filthy t-shirt, showing his allegiance to the stable in NJPW.

-New Japan Pro-Wrestling (2020–present)
+New Japan Pro-Wrestling (2020–2024)

 Making his New Japan debut at Lion's Break Collision, Lawlor was spotted on NJPW Strong by Kevin Kelly watching the match between Jeff Cobb and Rocky Romero vs. J. R. Kratos and Rust Taylor.
 Before Lawlor's match with Fred Rosser, it was confirmed that he aligned himself with Kratos and Taylor to form the New Japan version of Team Filthy.
-Lawlor stated that he teamed up with Kratos and Taylor because he was looking for a fight team that would be the strongest ever seen.
 Just one week after their formation, Danny Limelight would turn on Romero and join Team Filthy.
 Together, Team Filthy was victorious against Cobb, Romero, Rosser, and PJ Black in an eight-man tag team match.
 The next time Team Filthy appeared however, they were defeated by their four opponents in three separate matches.
 It was Taylor's "white belt performance" against Cobb, however, that caused Lawlor to fire him from the group.
 Wasting no time, Lawlor recruited Chris Dickinson in his place.

 Eventually, cracks in Team Filthy started to form.
 On Night 2 of Strong Style Evolved 2021 Limelight would complain about not getting a qualifying match for the 2021 New Japan Cup USA tournament.
 Limelight also would insult Kratos and bring up his qualifying loss to Fred Rosser.
 Lawlor implied that Limelight missed his opportunity while he was wrestling for All Elite Wrestling and bring up Dickinson's New Beginning USA loss to Ren Narita.
 Dickinson was incensed by Lawlor's comments and Kratos was tired of Limelight talking too much.
 After the ROH 19th Anniversary Show, Dickinson aligned himself with Brody King, something Kratos and possibly Lawlor was not aware of.

 During the Road to New Japan Cup USA 2021, Dickinson refused to break Sterling Riegel's arm on Lawlor's order, which a briefly hesitant Kratos did.
 On April 23, 2021, Lawlor defeated Brody King to become the winner of the 2021 New Japan Cup USA tournament and the inaugural Strong Openweight Champion.
 As Lawlor immediately demand his first challenger, Dickinson surprised Lawlor and Kratos and accepted Lawlor's challenge.
 Dickinson secured a Team Filthy victory against King, Karl Fredericks, TJP, and Clark Connors but was betrayed by Team Filthy after the match.
 Limelight, speaking on behalf of the group, said that Dickinson bit the hand that fed him with his recent actions.
 For his part, Dickinson didn't want to a part of Team Filthy anymore because of their ruthless actions.